 Jake will review your project and get back to you within 24 hours with an honest assessment and recommendations.

-No pressure, no pitch — just an honest expert opinion on your project, your budget, and who should do the work.
+No pressure, no pitch, no commission for me to chase.
+Just a straight read on your project, your budget, and who should actually do the work.